• Skip to main content

 Prepare the dough

-• Take a large bowl and add the chickpea flour, rice flour, red chilli powder, seeds, baking soda and salt and whisk to combine.
+• Take a large bowl and add the both flour, spice powders, seeds, baking soda and salt and whisk to combine.

 • Toss the chopped onions with your hands to separate each ring and add them to the flour mixture.